Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/main.typ

 controlling for the age at which the stool sample was collected, the number of retained VEP trials, and the difference in age between the stool collection and VEP measurement.
-For concurrently collected stool and VEP comparisons (Figure 2), participants whose stool collection and VEP measurements were more than two months apart were excluded.
+For concurrently collected stool and VEP comparisons (@figure2), participants whose stool collection and VEP measurements were more than two months apart were excluded.